progklb/git-commit-reader/README.md

 This project contains multiple utilities for use with different languages/frameworks.

+## Prerequisites

+As this utility relies on Git, the Git toolchain must be installed and be available on your PATH.

 ## Structure

 Each framework-specific implementation consists of at least two components.
 Some frameworks may have additional components that makes sense for specifically for the framework they are for.